DominicTremblay/lhl-js-essentials/README.md

 So for now it's a simple web server serving only static (HTML, CSS and JavaScript) files to any HTTP/Web traffic coming its way.

 Let's try it out by running it using the **Show Live** option at the top.
 It will bring up the chat app page just like before, with no new functionality.
-The send button should be working as before, too!
+The send button should also be working as before!

 # Socket.IO for Real-time messaging

 Now it's time to add the last missing, yet crucial piece to our app: _chat functionality_!

-To do this, we will leverage yet another 3rd party Node module.
+To do this, we will leverage yet another third party Node module.
 It's called Socket.io.

 Check it out here: <http://socket.io/>.

-Socket.io will leverage a more core technology that browsers give us called Web Sockets.
+Socket.io will leverage a core technology that browsers give us, called Web Sockets.

 What's nice about Socket.io is that it will let us write similar JS code on both the client (browser) side and at the server (Node) side.